letsencrypt/website/DOCUMENTATION.md

 To construct "$10.000/yr (USD)"

-The shortcode is called in the `.md` template with the translations for Platin/Gold/Silver as parameter.
+The shortcode is called in the `.md` template with the translations for Platin/Gold/Silver as a parameter.
 They are **not** in `i18n/` because there already are translations for those words for the **list** of sponsors, and sometimes the translation differs (Ex. in `ru`).

 # How to add a new page

-## If that page must appears in other language than English
+## If that page must appear in languages other than English

 ### If that page may be translated